siggisv/remotemo/README.md

 Finally make sure your own project can find the header files (in `include/remotemo`) and the binary file (in the `release` directory:
 `remotemo.a` or `remotemo.lib`, depending on operating system).

+**Note:**
+Unless you want to use your own resources for the background image and font-bitmap, you would want to copy the `res` folder to your own project.

 [Further instructions](docs/compiling.md)